Philosophy of Søren Kierkegaard: Despair

 The last and lowest form of despair is the desire "In despair to will to be oneself."
 This last form of despair is also referred to by Kierkegaard as "demonic despair" (Note that the term demonic is used in the Classical Greek Sense, not the modern sense).
 In this form of despair, the individual finds him or herself in despair, understands they are in despair, seeks some way to alleviate it, and yet no help is forthcoming.
 As a result, the self becomes hardened against any form of help and "Even if God in heaven and all the angels offered him aid, he would not want it."
 At this level of despair the individual revels in their own despair and sees their own pain as lifting them up above the base nature of other humans who do not find themselves in this state.
 This is the least common form of despair and Kierkegaard claims it is mostly found in true poets.
 This despair can also be called the despair of defiance, as it is the despair that strikes out against all that is eternal.
-One last note is that as one travels further down the forms of despair, the number of people in each group becomes fewer.
+One last note is that as one travels further down the forms of despair, the number of people in each group becomes less and less.